Natural Inquirer Lesson Plans

 Questions Only: Use Bloom's Taxonomy and an adaptation of the "questions only" reading strategy to help students read and understand a Natural Inquirer article.

-Letter to the Scientist: Help students with reading comprehension by asking students to read a Natural Inquirer or Investi-gator article and write a letter to the scientist to ask for clarification on at least 4 questions.
+Write A Scientist: Help students with reading comprehension by asking students to read a Natural Inquirer article and write a letter to the scientist to ask for clarification on at least 4 questions.

 Summarizer, Predictor, Questioner, Clarifier: Divide students into groups and assign each student a role of either summarizer, predictor, questioner, or clarifier.
 The students read articles and perform their role to help students understand what they have read.